Description

 Instructions

-- Preheat oven to 400°F (200°C).
-Line a 12-cup muffin tin with paper liners or spray with cooking spray.
+- Preheat your oven to 400°F (200°C).
+Line two 12-cup muffin pans with 6 paper liners each, placing them in alternating cups.

-- Gently fold in the floured blueberries with a spatula.
+- Fold in the floured blueberries gently.

 Notes